Step 4: Budgeting

 Balance adjustments don't move money from other categories - they create or remove money from your budgeting system.
 It's important to understand when to use each feature:

-You can create starting balance and date adjustments for the following:
+You can create starting balance and date adjustments for the following:&#x20;

-• General pool rollovers - Set date only (balance managed at pool level)
+* **General pool rollovers** - Reset the start date only (balance is managed at the General Pool level)

 Lunch Money keeps a history of all adjustments while preserving your original data.